mrowaha/CampusConnect.api/ReadMe.md

 __NOTE__: When running the application from an integrated development environment (IDE), these commands are typically executed automatically for you.

+## 6. Redis OTP Cache
+Redis Docker Image will be started automatically with `docker-compose.yml`.
+However, if you want to use the existing properties, create a folder `./cache` in the root dir.

-## 6. Run UiApplication in UI Module
+## 7. Run UiApplication in UI Module

 Navigate to the `ui` module and click Run next to the Current Module option on the toolbar.